-When I was small, I obsessed over my being inside myself (dreams in which I was pushing levers, pumping oxygen, looking out of eye-shaped portholes), a thought process which led inevitably to the realisation that I was – or could also be – outside myself.
-As soon as I saw myself inside myself I’d be on the outside looking in – or down – at this mysteriously animated, differently-textured thing.
+When I was small, I obsessed over my being inside of myself (dreams in which I was pushing levers, pumping oxygen, looking out of eye-shaped portholes), a thought process which led inevitably to the realisation that I was – or could also be – outside of myself.
+As soon as I saw myself inside of myself I’d be on the outside looking in – or down – at this mysteriously animated, differently-textured thing.

 Inside, outside, neither inside nor outside, I contorted myself into strange fits of inside-outside-ness – an endlessly rotating, self-consuming helix.

 Nobody took me aside to suggest a better distinction – less abstract – between, say, inhabiting and not-inhabiting.
 A kind and elegant Danish person never tried to show me, in lulling tones, how I might lie happily half-asleep, comfortable, grateful, knowing rain without actively feeling it, protected by a vast and invisible yurt, saying: I am neither inside or outside.
 Simply inhabiting.